patient-safety-movement-foundation/patientaider-web-app/CONTRIBUTING.md

 open an issue, and if you have something that should be added to this file then please open a pull request!

+---

+## Environment setup

+1. Run `$ nvm use` to make sure you’re on our supported version of node (https://github.com/creationix/nvm)
 1. Use the latest version of yarn for all commands (instead of npm)